jaymash01/expense-tracker-api/README.md

 cp .env.example .env
 ```

-### 4. Database Setup
+### 4. Database & OpenAI Setup

-Open the .env file in your editor and update the database access credentials:
+Open the .env file in your editor and update the database access credentials and your OpenAI key:

 ```plaintext
 DB_CONNECTION=mysql